 The ceremony can include music, poetry and readings that have been chosen by family and friends.
 Humanist funerals will generally not include hymns or prayers, or readings referring to religion, but this can be discussed in more detail with the celebrant.
 You might already have something in mind, or you can ask your celebrant to make suggestions.

 Do you have to be a humanist to have a non-religious funeral ceremony?

-No. Your loved one might have described themselves as ‘humanist’, but in fact non-religious funeral ceremonies are for anyone who lived their lives without religion.
+No. Your loved one might have described themselves as ‘humanist’, but in fact non-religious funeral ceremonies and memorial services are for anyone who lived their lives without religion.
 The deceased might not have believed in God, and could therefore feel that a religious service would be inappropriate.
 In addition, you might feel that a non-religious ceremony more accurately reflects the outlook of the person.

 In addition, people of all faiths are welcome at a non-religious funeral ceremony.
 The emphasis is on celebrating a person’s life, and the celebrant will always ensure that everyone present feels comfortable.

 Funeral Choice helps bereaved families find, compare and contact the right funeral director.
 Click here and enter your postcode to start your search